kylekeesling/website/src/_posts/2023/2023-09-29-testing-stripe-webhooks-with-minitest.md

 As I was looking to sure up some billing code in one of my projects, I figured it was finally time that I created some tests for the various [Stripe webhooks](https://stripe.com/docs/webhooks) that we used.

-I was a bit dishearted that the only webhook testing examples I could find when pertained to RSpec, so with that I rolled up my sleaves and dug into the internals of both the `stripe_event` gem as well as [Stripe's offical gem](https://github.com/stripe/stripe-ruby).
+I was a bit dishearted that the only webhook testing examples I could find online pertained to RSpec, so with that I rolled up my sleaves and dug into the internals of both the `stripe_event` gem as well as [Stripe's offical gem](https://github.com/stripe/stripe-ruby).

-After multiple rounds of trial and error I was able to discern how Stripe generates the signature for webhooks, and how I could mimic it to test my endpoint.
+After a few rounds of trial and error I was able to discern how Stripe generates the signature for webhooks and how I could mimic it to test my endpoint.
 You can see that below in the `webhook_header` method.

-The only other bit of prework you'll need to do is to grab sample payloads for each of the webhook events you'd like to test and save them as a JSON file in `test/fixtures/stripe/#{event}.json`, as can be seen illustrated in the `webhook_payload` method.
+You'll also need to grab sample payloads for each of the webhook events you'd like to test and save them as a JSON file in `test/fixtures/stripe/#{event}.json`, as seen in the `webhook_payload` method.

 If you aren't sure where to grab sample payloads from, the [Stripe CLI](https://stripe.com/docs/stripe-cli) has a `trigger` command that can make gathering them much easier.

-The only other varaible you may have is the path your your webhook endpoint, which in my case is `stripe_event_path`, as seen in the `deliver_payload` method.
+The only other varaible you may have is the path to your webhook endpoint, which in my case is `stripe_event_path`, as seen in the `deliver_payload` method.

 Take all of that and you get the following test case can be used as a base class for any